BeeGroup-cimne/ENMA/enma_code/installing.md

 ## Set up the cluster
 ### Requirements before start
 - ssh access to all nodes
+- Basic knowledge of the hadoop infrastructure and concepts.
+- Basic knowledge of ubuntu concepts.
+### Naming convention
+During this tutorial, some concepts will be used.
+In this section you can find a definition of the different concepts that may help understanding them.

+- **root:** The user administrator of the linux system.
+It has permissions to perform all operations.
+His name is `root`
+- **node:** Any machine conforming the cluster.
+- **master node:** A node that will be used to install hadoop master components.
+This will manage the executions and the storage.
+- **worker node:** A node that will be used to install hadoop worker components.
+This will execute the tasks and store the data
+- **admin node:** The node that will be used to install and administrate the whole cluster.
+You can select any node.
+A recommendation is to use one of the masters.
+- **interface(connection):** The interface is the given name to a physical of virtual connection interface in the OS.
+- **fast private network:** A private network that internally connects the cluster machines.
+In OVH is the private network configuration.
+- **drive name:** The name that OS gives to all drives.
+Usually for physical drives is sdX where X is a letter. ex: sda
+- **drive partition name:** The name that OS gives to all partitions.
+Usually for physical drive partitions is sdXY where X is a letter and y a number. ex: sda1
+- **private hostname:** Is a hostname we will choose for the node for internal use.

 ### Prepare the nodes
-1. set the root password for all nodes and log as the root user
+1. set the root password for all nodes and log-in as the root user.
+Continue the tutorial as root on all nodes
     ```bash
     sudo passwd
     sudo su -
     ```

-2. create public key in the admin node for root and configure the passwordless ssh in all hosts.
+2. create public key in the admin node for the root user and configure the passwordless ssh in all hosts.
     *on admin node*

     ```bash